Food, Drinks, Emotions

 Stage 1: Greet, Seat, and Drinks

-Welcome Every Guest with a Smile and Enthusiasm
+Welcome Every Guest with a Smile and enthusiasm

-This first impression sets the tone for their entire experience.
+Greet every guest with warmth and a smile — your energy sets the tone for their entire experience.

 Appropriate Seating and Presentation